 - Cut 2 sticks of butter into quarter-inch slices and place them the freezer for at least 10 mins.

-- Using either a mixer or a food processor mix together 3 cups of all purpose flour, 1½ tsp. of sugar, and 1 tsp. of salt.
+- Using either a mixer or a food processor mix together flour, salt and sugar.

 - Slowly add ½ cup of water and mix.
 If using a mixer the dough will start to form a ball, if using a food processor the dough will start to form large chunks.

 - Remove the dough from the mixer and place it on a lightly floured surface.

 - Form dough into 2 tight balls and flatten slightly into a disc shape.
 Tightly wrap 2-3 layers of plastic wrap around each disc of dough and place it in the freezer for about an hour.

 - Once the dough is chilled, remove it from the freezer.
 Place the dough on a lightly floured surface.

 - Using a rolling pin, roll dough out in all directions forming a circle.